-Candidates must possess at least 3 years of experience in electronic crime scene assessments and processing in order to obtain the Expert-level Certificate.
-Those that pass the test, but do not possess the requisite experience, will be awarded the Certified Expert Associate Certificate; this can be upgraded upon obtaining the necessary experience.
-Send qualifying details to email@example.com upon eligibility.
+Candidates must possess at least 3 years of experience in electronic crime scene assessments and processing in order to obtain the expert level credential.
+The associate level credential will be awarded to those who pass the exam, but do not have the required experience.
+The credential can be elevated to expert level upon attaining the required experience.
+Simply email email@example.com to start the experience verification process.

 Independence:The Lunarline SCS Training Program and Certification Program are independent from one another.
 Although they may target the same NICE category, specialty area, work role, and/or authoritative sources, certification exams are not based on any SCS training.
 Taking SCS training is NOT required and Lunarline does not guarantee that an individual will pass nor have any advantage based on participation with SCS training.
 The following training offerings are intended to show linkage only to the same NICE category, and not linkage to the certification or exam content.